akivascript/furthermore/UPDATES.md

 ## Day 3: Sunday, February, 22, 2015

+### Winding Down for the Day
+* Tagging is in.
+* Database reads are done whether it's grabbing all topics, grabbing all references, grabbing a single reference, etc.
+* Rendering to HTML is already done and I could easily start pushing out HTML files but...
+I'm getting kind of tired!
+Might save that for tomorrow unless I catch a second wind.

 ### Database Victory
 * Created a hash-map which contains all entities that need to be updated the next time a commit is made to the database.
 * References are now two-way and everything upserts to the database perfectly.
 * Technically, at this point, I could start posting to the blog although there's not much I can do with it after that.
 * Next stop: enable tagging of posts and topics.
 It'll be a simple matter.
 * After that, reading things out of the database and doing something with those references.
-If work continues at this decent pace, I should be able to produce HTML pages.
+If work continues at this decent pace, I should be able to produce HTML pages by tonight.
 Maybe even enough to move this bloggage to its own site.

 ### References Everywhere
 * Now all posts must have a 'parent'.
 That parent can be a topic which is the only top-level entity allowed.
 I'm not thinking too much about UI yet but when a topic is displayed, the top-level posts are shown with some indicator of references.